+- 1. Disease Target Exclusion

+- a) Subjects has a history of basilar migraine or hemiplegic migraine

+- 2. Medical History and Concurrent Diseases

+- a) Subjects history of HIV disease

+- b) Subject history with current evidence of uncontrolled, unstable or recently
-- 1. Disease Target Exclusion - a) Patient has a history of basilar migraine or hemiplegic migraine - 2.
-Medical History and Concurrent Diseases - a) Patient history of HIV disease - b) Patient history with current evidence of uncontrolled, unstable or recently diagnosed cardiovascular disease, such as ischemic heart disease, coronary artery vasospasm, and cerebral ischemia.
-Patients with Myocardial Infarction (MI), Acute Coronary Syndrome (ACS), Percutaneous Coronary Intervention (PCI), cardiac surgery, stroke or transient ischemic attack (TIA) during the 6 months prior to screening. - c) Uncontrolled hypertension (high blood pressure), or uncontrolled diabetes (however patients can be included who have stable hypertension and/or diabetes for 3 months prior to being enrolled) - d) Patient has a current diagnosis of major depression, other pain syndromes, psychiatric conditions (e.g., schizophrenia), dementia, or significant neurological disorders (other than migraine) that, in the Investigator's opinion, might interfere with study assessments - e) Patient has a history of gastric, or small intestinal surgery, or has a disease that causes malabsorption

-- f) The patient has a history or current evidence of any significant and/or unstable medical conditions (e.g., history of congenital heart disease or arrhythmia, known suspected infection, hepatitis B or C, or cancer) that, in the investigator's opinion, would expose them to undue risk of a significant adverse event (AE) or interfere with assessments of safety or efficacy during the course of the trial - g) History of, treatment for, or evidence of, alcohol or drug abuse within the past 12 months or patients who have met DSM-V criteria[15] for any significant substance use disorder within the past 12 months from the date of the screening visit - h) Patients should be excluded if they have a positive drug screen for drugs of abuse that in the investigator's judgment is medically significant, in that it would impact the safety of the patient or the interpretation of the study results.
+- diagnosed cardiovascular disease, such as ischemic heart disease, coronary artery vasospasm, and cerebral ischemia. subjects with Myocardial Infarction (MI), Acute Coronary Syndrome (ACS), Percutaneous Coronary Intervention (PCI), cardiac surgery, stroke or transient ischemic attack (TIA) during the 6 months prior to screening - c) Uncontrolled hypertension (high blood pressure), or uncontrolled diabetes (however subjects can be included who have stable hypertension and/or diabetes for at least 3 months prior to being enrolled) - d) Subject has a current diagnosis of major depression, other pain syndromes, psychiatric conditions (e.g., schizophrenia), dementia, or significant neurological disorders (other than migraine) that, in the Investigator's opinion, might interfere with study assessments - e) Subject has a history of gastric, or small intestinal surgery (including Gastric Bypass, Gastric Banding, Gastric Sleeve, Gastric Balloon, etc.), or has a disease that causes malabsorption - f) The subject has a history or current evidence of any significant and/or unstable medical conditions (e.g., history of congenital heart disease or arrhythmia, known suspected infection, hepatitis B or C, or cancer) that, in the investigator's opinion, would expose them to undue risk of a significant adverse event (AE) or interfere with assessments of safety or efficacy during the course of the trial - g) History of, treatment for, or evidence of, alcohol or drug abuse within the past 12 months or subjects who have met DSM-V criteria[15] for any significant substance use disorder within the past 12 months from the date of the screening visit - h) Subjects should be excluded if they have a positive drug screen for drugs of abuse that in the investigator's judgment is medically significant, in that it would impact the safety of the subject or the interpretation of the study results.
 In addition: - i) Detectable levels of cocaine, amphetamine, and phencyclidine (PCP) in the drug screen are exclusionary.
-Patients who are positive for amphetamines on the urine drug screen may have their urine samples evaluated for further analysis at the investigator's discretion to rule out a false positive result. - ii) Detectable levels of marijuana in the drug screen are not exclusionary, if in the investigator's documented opinion the patient does not meet DSM-V criteria[15] for substance use disorder, in the investigator's documented opinion, the positive test does not signal a clinical condition that would impact the safety of the patient or interpretation of the study results.
+Subjects who are positive for amphetamines, and who are on a prescribed amphetamine medication for an approved indication (e.g. ADHD) will be allowed into the study at the Investigator's discretion.
+This determination by the Investigator must be well documented in the subject's source medical records.
+The stimulant dose must be stable from 3 months prior to baseline until the end of treatment visit occurs. - ii) Detectable levels of marijuana in the drug screen are not exclusionary, if in the investigator's documented opinion the subject does not meet DSM-V criteria [15] for substance use disorder, and the positive test does not signal a clinical condition that would impact the safety of the subject or interpretation of the study results. - i) Hematologic or solid malignancy diagnosis within 5 years prior to screening.
+Subjects with a history of localized basal cell or squamous cell skin cancer are eligible for the study if they are cancer-free prior to the screening visit in this study.